Angelo DiBernardo: Youth and college

 DiBernardo, a native of Argentina, moved to the United States with his family when he was sixteen.
 His family settled in the Chicago area where DiBernardo attended J. Sterling Morton High School West in Berwyn, Illinois.
 He played soccer both for the school's soccer team and for Sparta, a local Chicago club.
 DiBernardo attended Indiana University where he played on the school's men's soccer team for three seasons from 1976 to 1978.
 He had an immediate impact on the team, helping it to the 1976 NCAA Men's Soccer Championship which Indiana lost to San Francisco.
 In 1977, Indiana failed to make the NCAA post-season, but DiBernardo was selected as a first team All American.
 In 1978, Indiana reprised the 1976 season, making it to the championship game, but losing to San Francisco yet again.
 This year DiBernardo won the Hermann Trophy as the top collegiate soccer player in the country.
 At the end of the season, DiBernardo left Indiana and turned pro.
 He finished his collegiate career with 54 goals and 17 assists for 125 points.
 In 1991, Indiana University inducted DiBernardo into its Athletic Hall of Fame.
 He was also selected to the Soccer America College Team of the Century.

 National team

 In February 1979, DiBernardo earned his first cap for the national team, coming on as a substitute for Ty Keough in a loss to the Soviet Union.
-DiBernardo went on to play every national team game in 1979 and was selected to play for the 1980 U.S. Olympic Team.
-However, he did not compete in these games, held in the Soviet Union, due to President Carter's boycott.
-DiBernardo became an integral part of the U.S. efforts to qualify for the 1982 World Cup and played in the four qualification games in 1980.
-Unfortunately, the U.S. failed to reach the finals.
+DiBernardo played every national team game in 1979 and was selected to play at the 1980 Summer Olympics in Moscow, but the U.S. boycotted the games.
+DiBernardo became an integral part of the U.S. efforts to qualify for the 1982 World Cup and played in the four qualification games in 1980, but the U.S. failed to reach the finals.